 Our club is the oldest established traditional Karate club in Kelowna as well as being one of the original clubs in British Columbia.
 It was founded in 1971 by Mr. Warren Maurer who holds the rank of 4th Degree Black Belt.
 We have been part of the Parkinson Recreation Centre since it's opening in 1971.
 We are members of the provincial governing body Karate BC.

-There are currently 10 Black Belts training or teaching at our Dojo (training hall).
 All senior Black Belt instructors possess Black Belt Certificates and N.C.C.P.
-(National Coaching Certificates Program) Level 2 (Theory) Certificates so you can be assured that you are being taught by instructors who are fully qualified and registered to teach in Canada
+(National Coaching Certificates Program) Certificates so you can be assured that you are being taught by instructors who are fully qualified and registered to teach in Canada

 Karate History- Crash Course